Asahikawa Freeride Tour Overview

 ITINERARY

-Day 2 to 6 – Monday to Friday ‘On-Snow Guided Days’
+Day 2 to 6 – Monday to Friday (Guided Riding Days)

 Enjoy breakfast at the hotel before checking out.
-After a big week chasing deep Japanese powder, it’s time to wrap things up.
-Your guide will handle the transfers and drop you at the airport or train station for your journey home.
-All good things must come to an end — but the memories (and the stoke) will stick with you long after you leave.
+Your guide will arrange transfers and drop you at the airport or train station for your journey home.

 Is This Tour Right for You?